 If you want to apply for a licence type that is Restricted, it is important to read about how to become accredited and qualify for the licence before you apply.

-If you are paying by credit card, use the links above to apply or renew online.
-If you are paying by cheque or money order, use the application forms below.
+Use the links above to apply for or renew an G-Licence.
+If you can't apply online, use the application forms below.

 |Licence term||Full rate||Concession rate|